-REPLAY BASICS
+PLAY BALL-REPLAY BASICS

-The three Replay dice, one red, one white, and one blue, are rolled together.
-The red die determines the column to use on both the pitcher's and batter's card (marked by the row of numbers across the top of each player card grid), and the column to refer to on the Play Board.
+To start every at-bat in Replay Baseball, the three Replay dice, one red, one white, and one blue, are rolled together.
+The red die determines the column to use on both the pitcher's and batter's card (labeled by the row of numbers across the top of each player card grid), and the column to refer to on the Play Board.
 For example, if a red 3 is rolled, we know that (1) we'll be selecting a number from the batter's 3 column, (2) we'll be adding that number to a rating in the pitcher's 3 column, and (3) we'll find the result in column 3 of the Play Board.
 The white die determines how many squares we count down in the batter's 3 column, and the blue die determines how many squares we count down in the pitcher's 3 column.
 Example: 3-4-5 is rolled (3 on the red die, 4 on the white die, 5 on the blue die).

-Look for the batter's number in column 3, down 4 squares, and add it to the pitcher's column 3 rating, down 5 squares.
+Look for the batter's number in Column 3, down 4 rows, and add it to the pitcher's Column 3 rating, down 5 rows.
 The total would then be referred to in Column 3 of the Play Board.